-(1) # of family workers (2) # of FCP supervisors B.23 Total number of family & community partnerships staff 20 2 a.
-Of the FCP supervisors, the number who work directly with families, i.e. staff with a family caseload 0
+(1) # of family workers (2) # of FCP supervisors B.23 Total number of family & community partnerships staff 16 1 a.
+Of the FCP supervisors, the number who work directly with families, i.e. staff with a family caseload 0 B.24 Comments on staff shared by Head Start and Early Head Start programs:

-B.25 Of the family & community partnerships staff, the number with the following education following as the highest level of education completed: (1) # of family workers (2) # of FCP supervisors a.
+B.25 Of the family & community partnerships staff, the number with the following as the highest level of education completed: (1) # of family workers (2) # of FCP supervisors a.
 A related advanced degree 0 1 b.
 A related baccalaureate degree 6 0 c.
 A related associate degree 8 0 d.
 A family-development-related credential, certificate, or license 0 0 e.
-None of the qualifications listed in B.25.a through B.25.d above 0 1 Of the staff in B.25.e above, the number enrolled in: 1.
-A related degree at the associate, baccalaureate, or advanced level 0 0 Studies leading to a non-degree credential, certificate, or license that is family-development-related 0 0 B.26 Of the family & community partnerships staff, the number with a family-development-related credential, regardless of highest level of education completed 0 1 of ECD managers/ coordinators B.27 Total number of education & child development managers/coordinators 2 of ECD managers/ coordinators Off the education & child development managers/coordinators, the number with the following degrees or credentials: An advanced degree in early childhood education, or an advanced degree in any field and coursework equivalent to a major relating to early childhood education with experience teaching preschool-age children 1 b.
+None of the qualifications listed in B.25.a through B.25.d above 0 0 Of the staff in B.25.e above, the number enrolled in: 1.
+A related degree at the associate, baccalaureate, or advanced level 0 0 Studies leading to a non-degree credential, certificate, or license that is family-development-related 0 0 B.26 Of the family & community partnerships staff, the number with a family-development-related credential, regardless of highest level of education completed 1 0 of ECD managers/ coordinators B.27 Total number of education & child development managers/coordinators 2 of ECD managers/ coordinators Off the education & child development managers/coordinators, the number with the following degrees or credentials: An advanced degree in early childhood education, or an advanced degree in any field and coursework equivalent to a major relating to early childhood education with experience teaching preschool-age children 1 b.
 A baccalaureate degree in early childhood education, or a baccalaureate degree in any field and coursework equivalent to a major relating to early childhood education with experience teaching preschool-age children 1 of ECD managers/ coordinators Of the education & child development managers/coordinators, the number with the following degrees or credentials: c.
 An associate degree in early childhood education, or an associate degree in any field and coursework equivalent to a major relating to early childhood education with experience teaching preschool-age children 0 Of the education & child development managers/coordinators preschool child development staff in B.27.c above, the number enrolled in: A baccalaureate degree in early childhood education, or a baccalaureate degree in any field and coursework equivalent to a major relating to early childhood education 0 of ECD managers/ coordinators Of the education & child development managers/coordinators, the number with the following degrees or credentials: d.
 A Child Development Associate (CDA) credential or state-awarded preschool, infant/toddler, family child care or home-based certification, credential, or licensure that meets or exceeds CDA requirements 0 Of the education & child development managers/coordinators preschool child development staff in B.27.d above, the number enrolled in: A baccalaureate degree in early childhood education, or a baccalaureate degree in any field and coursework equivalent to a major relating to early childhood education 0 of ECD managers/ coordinators Of the education & child development managers/coordinators, the number with the following degrees or credentials: e.
-None of the qualifications listed in B.27.a through B.27.d 0 Of the education & child development managers/coordinators preschool child development staff in B.27.e above, the number enrolled in: A baccalaureate degree in early childhood education, or a baccalaureate degree in any field and coursework equivalent to a major relating to early childhood education 0
+None of the qualifications listed in B.27.a through B.27.d 0 Of the education & child development managers/coordinators preschool child development staff in B.27.e above, the number enrolled in: A baccalaureate degree in early childhood education, or a baccalaureate degree in any field and coursework equivalent to a major relating to early childhood education 0 B.28 Comments on education & child development managers/coordinators shared by Head Start and Early Head Start programs: